Introduction

 - Identify Any Abnormalities: Look for signs of arrhythmias or other issues, such as ectopic beats, which are changes in rhythm caused by impulses outside the SA node.

-- Correlate with Clinical Context: Consider the patient's history and symptoms, as this context is crucial for accurate interpretation.
+- Correlate with Clinical Context: Consider the patient's history and symptoms, as this context is crucial for accurate diagnosis.

-- Document Findings: Record your interpretation and any recommendations for further action, ensuring that all relevant details are captured for future reference.
+- Documentation: Record your interpretation and any recommendations for further action, ensuring that all relevant details are captured for future reference.

 By following these steps, creators can build applications that effectively assist users in learning how to read an EKG, ultimately enhancing diagnostic accuracy and improving patient care.